pkdiv/Blog/content/docs/overthewirelvl1-10.md

 ## Level 2 ➡ Level 3

 In this level the password for *bandit3* is stored in a file which has spaces in its name - **spaces in this filename**.
+In CLI space acts as a end of the filename.
+So to refer to a file with spaces in it's name, the space have to be prepended using \\(Backslash) or the name of the file is to be inserted in between "" (Quotation Marks).

 ```bash
 bandit2@bandit:~$ ls